damiafuentes/DJITelloPy/README.md

 # DJITelloPy
 DJI Tello drone python interface using the official [Tello SDK](https://dl-cdn.ryzerobotics.com/downloads/tello/20180910/Tello%20SDK%20Documentation%20EN_1.3.pdf) and [Tello EDU SDK](https://dl-cdn.ryzerobotics.com/downloads/Tello/Tello%20SDK%202.0%20User%20Guide.pdf).
-Yes, this library has been tested with the drone.
+This library has the following features:

-Please see [example.py](https://github.com/damiafuentes/TelloSDKPy/blob/master/example.py) for a working example controlling the drone as a remote controller with the keyboard and the video stream in a window.
+- implementation of all tello commands
+- easily retrieve a video stream
+- receive and parse state packets
+- control a swarm of drones

-This library works with python >= 3.5.
+- support for python >= 3.5

 Feel free to contribute!